neondatabase/website/content/docs/guides/rails-migrations.md

 ### Create controllers and views

-Let's create controllers and views to display the authors and books in our application.
+Next, we will create controllers and views to display the authors and books in our application.
 Run the following commands to generate the controllers:

 ```bash
 rails generate controller Authors index